REVOLVERS & PISTOLS PART 3:

 ||

-Finnish use: Less then 100 cumulated at 1918.
+Finnish use: Less than 100 cumulated at 1918.
 Used by Swedish (SFK) Volunteer Force during Winter War.
-SFK left behind 860 Husqvarna M/03, so the pistols were issued to Finnish front-line troops during Continuation War.
+When SFK returned to Sweden after Winter War it left behind 860 FN M/03 and Husqvarna M/07 pistols, which were issued to the Finnish front-line troops during Continuation War.

-This pistol developed by John Moses Browning was unusual in being blowback weapon using such a powerful cartridge (9 mm x 20 Browning Long cartridge is almost as powerful as 9 mm x 19 Parabellum).
-Several countries (including Russia, Netherlands, Turkey and Sweden) bought these pistols as sidearms for their military before World War 1.
-Production in FN (Fabrique National in Herstal Belgium) continued from 1903 to 1927 and even German occupation of Belgium during WW1 just pause the production for couple of years.
-However, this pause in FN production stopped deliveries to Sweden and made Swedish Husqvarna factory to start its own production of the pistol.
-Husqvarna produced M/07 pistol (as the Swedes called it) from 1917 till 1942 (production was not constant) and made some 94,700 pistols of this type.
+This pistol developed by John Moses Browning was unusual in being blowback weapon using such a powerful cartridge (9 mm x 20 SR Browning Long cartridge is almost as powerful as 9 mm x 19 Parabellum/Luger).
+Early on it was called Modèle de Guerre (war-model) and Grand Modèle.
+Several countries (including Imperial Russia, Turkey and Sweden) bought these pistols as sidearms for their military before World War 1.
+The first Swedish order of 9,000 pistols made in summer of 1907 carried notable historical significance.
+By that time FN had manufactured only a handful of these pistols and had declined some smaller military orders - presumably because they might have not covered additional expenses related to starting manufacturing of new pistol model.
+There is also a possibility that FN had left open the possibility for the first buyer to request minor changed to the design without extra expenses.
+Once the production really started for Swedish military in year 1907 it continued in FN (Fabrique National in Herstal Belgium) factory until World War 1 and once re-started after it continued to year 1927.
+Even German occupation of Belgium during World War 1 merely succeeded to pause the manufacturing for couple of years.
+But, since this pause also stopped deliveries to Sweden, Swedish military had to find new source for additional pistols, which resulted Swedish Husqvarna factory to starting to manufacture the pistol.
+Husqvarna manufactured M/07 pistol (as the Swedish military called it) from year 1917 till 1942 (production was not constant) making in total of about 94,700 pistols.
 Some 88,600 of these Husqvarna manufactured pistols were delivered to the main client - Swedish Armed Forces.
 The pistol remained in Swedish use even long after World War 2.
-Total production of model 1903 pistol in FN factories was about 58,000.
-Year 1904 Russia had ordered from FN 5,000 pistols, which it issued mostly to Gendarme.
+It is rather ironic that Husqvarna ended up manufacturing more M/07 than the total number of M/03 pistols manufactured by FN.
+Total production of model 1903 pistol in FN factories was about 58,400.
+There were apparently several Russian orders with pistols going mainly to police use.
+From pistols ordered by Imperial Russia most (about 7,000) were issued to Gendarme units, some 3,100 pistols to Moscow Police Department and few hundred to railway police units.
 The pistol had two safeties: grip-safety and thumb-operated safety switch in left side of the weapon.
-Additional equipment available for these pistols to those customers willing to purchase included 10-round magazines and holster-stock, which could be attached to this extended magazine.
-However the 10-round magazine and stock holster were not the most ideal combination, as when they were attached replacing magazine (part of normal reloading process) meant also removing the stock holster with it.
-Post World War 1 FN model 1903 customers included at least Paraguay and Turkey.
+Additional equipment available for these pistols to those customers willing to purchase included 10-round magazines and holster-stock, which depending exact version of M/03 pistol could be attached to rear part of grip or to this extended magazine.
+For obvious reason the 10-round magazine and stock holster attached to it were not exactly the most ideal combination, as when they were attached replacing magazine (part of normal reloading process) meant also removing the stock holster with it.
+Post World War 1 FN model 1903 customers included at least Estonia, El Salvador, Paraguay and Turkey.
+Only known export deal made by Husqvarna for M/07 pistol seems to have been to Columbia in 1930's.
+Both FN M/03 and Husqvarna M/07 made a very long career in use of Swedish Armed Forces, until finally being replaced with Glock 17 pistols in late 1980's.

 The tests that the Swedes organised for selecting service pistol to their military in year 1903 were broad.
 The tested pistols included: 7.65-mm Parabellum model 1900 with 12-cm barrel, 7.65-mm FN model 1900, .38 Colt calibre Colt-Browning, 7.63-mm Mannlicher model 1901, 7.65-mm Mannlicher carbine-pistol model 1903, 6.5-mm Hamilton, 9-mm Browning (model 1903) and 8-mm Frommer.
 These pistols also tested against old Nagant revolvers - Swedish Nagant model 1887 and Russian Nagant model 1895.
-From these weapons Parabellum proved best accuracy-wise, but otherwise the FN model 1903, which was still called experimental-model at that time, ruled the tests.
+From these weapons Parabellum proved most accurate, but otherwise the FN model 1903, which was still called "experimental-model" at that time, ruled the tests.
 So, the Swedes selected 9-mm Browning "experimental" as their new military pistol and it got named model 1903.
+While the pistol was officially approved for Swedish military use in 1904, the actual first order to FN was apparently delayed due to debate concerning if Swedish officers should be equipped with automatic pistols or pistol carbines.

-During Finnish Civil War of 1918 small number of these pistols used by Russian military and Gendarme were captured and small number arrived from various sources, but the total number didn't reach even 100.
-So at that time they got just counted among "pistol miscellaneous" and warehoused until Winter War.
-Swedish Volunteer Force (SFK) of Winter War left its weaponry to Finland after the war, among them some 860 Swedish Husqvarna pistols M/07.
-This increased the combined amount of M/03 and M/07 pistols owned by Finnish military to well over 900, which was substantial amount enough for them to be issued to front-line troops during Continuation War.
-Spring of 1944 about 772 pistols of these types still remained, but when the most worn out were scrapped by 1951 the number dropped to mere 331.
+During Finnish Civil War of 1918 small number of these pistols was captured or otherwise acquired from various sources, but the total number did not reach even 100 pistols.
+So at that time they got just listed among "pistol miscellaneous" and remained warehoused until end of Winter War.
+During Winter War Swedish - Norwegian volunteer force SKF brought hundreds of these pistols to Finland among its weaponry and used them.
+When SFK returned home after Winter War in year 1940, this unit handed over its weapons to Finnish Armed Forces.
+Grand majority of the weapons used by SFK had been financed with donations of Swedish private citizens, who had wanted to help Finnish defense financially.
+Hence equipment acquired for SFK with donations were considered to be Finnish property.
+SFK had been equipped with standard issue Swedish military small arms of that time.
+So among the weapons handed over by SFK to Finnish military were some 860 ex Swedish Armed Forces FN M/03 and Husqvarna M/07 pistols.
+Transferring them to ownership of Finnish Army increased the total number of M/03 and M/07 pistols in inventory of Finnish military to well over 900 pistols.
+This number was substantial enough for them to be issued to Finnish Army front-line troops during Continuation War, even if it was the only weapon in Finnish inventory to use 9 mm x 20 ammunition.
+Spring of 1944 about 772 of these pistols still remained, but when the most seriously worn out pistols were scrapped by year 1951, the total number dropped to mere 331 pistols.
 The remaining pistols M/03 and M/07 were sold (mostly to military personnel) between 1965 - 1971.

 9 mm Pistol M/35 FN "GP":